reasonml/reasonml.github.io/docs/record.md

 _Quick overview: [Records](overview.md#records)_

 Records are structures used for storing data in named fields.
 They are similar to objects or structs in other languages.
-Records are very performant and often faster than other language features like tuples.
+Records are very performant and can be used in hot-paths.

 _Note: Record types are [nominal](https://en.wikipedia.org/wiki/Nominal_type_system).
 This has some important consequences that we will explore [later on](#nominal-typing)._